jptrs93/restart/README.md

 # restart
-I simple tool for auto restarting an executable on failure with a backup executable:
+I simple tool for auto restarting a process on failure with an optional backup process command:

 * Install with `go install github.com/jptrs93/restart@main`
 * Execute with a primary command and an optional secondary command for example: